jtr13/1201/PSet1.md

 350, 442, 466, 475, 498, 499, 529, 539, 545, 549, 580, 595, 600, 619, 625, 639, 750, 1150, 1160, 1170, 1185, 1190, 1200, 1210, 1220, 1230, 1260, 1265, 1265, 1280, 1280, 1290, 1295, 1295, 1305, 1310, 1310, 1325, 1325, 1340, 1340, 1355, 1375

 Source: www.cityrealty.com Jan 2020

 [Dataset with Addresses in csv format](Apts2020.csv)

+(To download the file, click "Raw" and then File, Save in your browser.)

 a) Draw a stem-and-leaf plot of the prices.